House swop or home exchange

 There are quite a few website where you can list your holiday home.

-Obviously you will need to live in a touristy area like Camps Bay, London, Paris, New York etc. I am not sure if overseas guests will be delighted when they realise that the house they have exchanged in Parow is far from the city, tourist attractions, good restaurants and the beaches and there is no safe public transport.
+Obviously you will need to live in a touristy area like Camps Bay, London, Paris, New York etc. I am not sure if overseas guests will be delighted when they realise that the house they have exchanged in the suburbs is far from the city, tourist attractions, good restaurants and beaches and there is no safe public transport.

 The house will have to be left immaculately clean with spare clean linen and towels, wrapped soap, unopened water, milk etc. I stayed in a home exchange once, the house was very luxurious but there was a ¼ bottle of milk, water and coke in the fridge with old bits of soap in the soap dish.
 It made me wonder if they would have gone to the trouble to change the linen.